Cyril Lucaris: Life

+Early life and education

-Cyril Lucaris was born in Candia (Heraklion), Kingdom of Candia on 13 November 1572, when the island was part of the Venetian Republic's maritime empire.
-In his youth he travelled through Europe, studying at Venice and the University of Padua, and at Geneva where he came under the influence of Calvinism and the Reformed faith.
+Cyril Lucaris was born in Candia (Heraklion), Kingdom of Candia on 13 November 1572, when the island was part of the Republic of Venice's Stato da Mar.
+In his youth, he travelled through Europe, studying at Venice and the University of Padua, and at Geneva where he came under the influence of Calvinism and the Reformed faith.
 Lucaris pursued theological studies in Venice and Padua, Wittenberg and Geneva where he developed greater antipathy for Roman Catholicism.
 Probably, during that time he was the Rector of Ostroh Academy.

+Ordination and patriarchate

-While the exact date is unknown, Lucaris was ordained in Constantinople.
-In 1596 Lucaris was sent to the Polish–Lithuanian Commonwealth by Meletius Pegas, Patriarch of Alexandria, to lead the Orthodox opposition to the Union of Brest-Litovsk, which proposed a union of Kiev with Rome.
+While the exact date is unknown, Cyril Lucaris was ordained in Constantinople.
+In 1596 Lucaris was sent to the Polish–Lithuanian Commonwealth by Meletius I of Constantinople, patriarch of Alexandria, to lead the Orthodox opposition to the Union of Brest, which proposed a union of Kiev with Rome.
 For six years Lucaris served as professor of the Orthodox academy in Vilnius (now in Lithuania).
 In 1601, Lucaris was installed as the Patriarch of Alexandria at the age of twenty-nine.
-He would continue to hold this office for twenty years, until his elevation to the See of Constantinople.
-During these years, Lucaris adopted a theology which was heavily influenced by Protestant Reformation doctrine.
-On 6 September, he wrote a letter to Mark Antonio de Dominis, a former Roman Catholic Archbishop, writing:
+He would continue to hold this office for twenty years, until his elevation to the Ecumenical Patriarchate of Constantinople.
+During these years, Cyril I adopted a theology which was heavily influenced by Protestant Reformation doctrine.
+On 6 September, he wrote a letter to Marco Antonio de Dominis, a former Roman Catholic Archbishop, writing:

 Due to Turkish oppression combined with the proselytization of the Orthodox faithful by Jesuit missionaries, there was a shortage of schools which taught the Orthodox Faith and the Greek language.
 Roman Catholic schools were set up and Catholic churches were built next to Orthodox ones, and since Orthodox priests were in short supply something had to be done.
 His first act was to found a theological seminary in Mount Athos, the Athoniada school.

-In 1627, he authorized the establishment of a Greek language printing press in Istanbul, the first of its kind.
+In 1627, he authorised the establishment of a Greek language printing press in Constantinople, the first of its kind.
 However, the French government lodged an official protest with Ottoman authorities once the press began to publish anti-Catholic polemics, and as a result, Ottoman authorities ordered its closure one year later.

 He sponsored Maximos of Gallipoli to produce the first translation of the New Testament in Modern Greek.